 - The user selects a shape in Powerpoint.
 This can be a text-box, a table or a chart for example.
 Depending on the type of shape a different set of available Export Modes will be offered.

 - The user decides for an Export Mode through clicking the software.
 When a table is selected, only the Table Export Mode is offered.
 When selecting a chart, only the Chart Export Mode is offered.
 This avoids wrong setup.
+More information regarding the Export Mode options for charts can be found in this blog entry.

 - The user selects a single cell or a range in Excel.
 This will be used as source for the selected shape during automation.